emgaurav/HookMyKeys/README.md

 # HookMyKeys
-HookMyKeys is a simple python based keylogger designed for linux.
+HookMyKeys is a simple python based keylogger designed for debian linux.

 ## Installation
 1. Clone the repository in your Home directory and then cd in the repository.